- You do not have any products in your shopping cart yet.

 Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for Life

 A solid wood table is not an off-the-shelf piece of furniture.
 It is a piece of nature coming to your home – and that is why it needs special attention.
-Here we explain in detail and step by step how to care for your table, set it up correctly, and protect it long-term from damage such as cracks, warping, or stains.
+Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
 Because these surfaces have different structures, it is important to know how to treat each table optimally.

-Why Does Solid Wood Need Care at All?
+Why Does Solid Wood Need Care?

 How does wood react in your home?

-Wood is especially sensitive to:
+Wood is particularly sensitive to:

 - too dry air